manig1729/linux-config/README.md

 `apt upgrade` is called towards the end of the script to make sure the programs installed are up-to-date.
 This can make the installation take a long time.
 Comment out the line from scripts/setup.sh if it is not needed

 ### Notes
 - dotfiles may sometimes not be copied.
-Try to change ${HOME} to ~ in dotfiles.sh
+Try to change ${HOME} to ~ in dotfiles.sh and run `./dotfiles.sh` separately
 - Reboot into i3 after installation is finished
 - There may be problems with i3-gaps in installation.
 In that case, install it after rebooting into i3.
 [GitHub](https://github.com/Airblader/i3)
 - muttwizard, iverilog and GTKWave are not included in the install scripts, they can be installed manually later